As a mark of respect, this year the main stage has been named in honour of Clem Curtis.

 The Brothers Groove, Matt Wolff Band, Rita Payne, Babajack

 Here are some of the lovely things people have said about the festival...

 'a wonderful two and a half days of quality music, food and beer'

 'it's been a good while since a new event had such all-round positive comments from punters and musicians'

 'I can't remember the last time I danced so much!'

 We are delighted to announce that this year, Mold Alexandra Football Club will be providing the festival’s camping facilities.
-This represents a significant improvement over previous years, with the football club offering Ladies & Gents showers & toilets, “on-tap” drinking water and cooked breakfasts.
+This represents a significant improvement over previous years, with the football club offering Ladies & Gents showers & toilets and “on-tap” drinking water!
 Mold Alexandra also has a licensed bar.
 There will be an area for pitching tents and a separate space for camper vans & touring caravans.
 Additionally, the festival will be organising top quality bands to play on each night of the festival in the football club’s function room that has a capacity of over 150.

 Sponsorship plays a major role in the success of our event